juntao/arenztopia/content/news/Issue 14.md

 OCA: Could you explain the satellites in more detail?

 FN: Sure!
 So these satellites, they were launched back in 2017.
 Each one of the APAIS satellites is about the size of a small van, and they contain many different types of cameras and scientific instruments.
 The APAIS satellites, once they reach the asteroid, they attempt to orbit it.
-After that, they orbit the asteroid for three or four Earth years, taking precise measurements,
+After that, they orbit the asteroid for three or four Earth years, taking precise measurements, taking pictures, and hopefully with APAIS-3, getting samples.
-OCA: What are you planning to do with all the extra money, if there is any?

-JM: I want to give it to small buisenesses; they're the ones who need it the mot, espcially during the pandemic.
+OCA: Why did you select Vesta and Pallas as the go-to asteroids?

+FN: Well, Vesta is the second-biggest thing, and the biggest asteroid, in the Asteroid Belt.
+So it has a lot of building space.
+It also may have precious metals that we can mine.
+As for Pallas, it's also pretty big, and is confirmed to be chock-full of minerals and precious metals.

-OCA: Thanks!
+OCA: Thank you!
 That's all for today.
 Thanks for coming!

-JM: Thank you!
+FN: Thanks for inviting me!

 This interview was edited for length and clarity.

-##
+## Elephant arrives at Olb City Zoo
 by Sam-Louis Alrocaet

-Next week, we're planning to do a special edition written entirely by Renzo Avila, who is the King of Arenztopia and an occasional guest author.
-Stay tuned!
+An elephant named Keesha was transported to the Olb City Zoo on Tuesday.
+She had been rescued from some poachers in 2015 and spent 5 years at an elephant rehabilitation center in Kenya.

-## Stocks Fall
+## New Movie?
 By Owen Miyazoi

-This week has been one of the worst on record for the Areenztopian General Stock Market (AGSM), with overall stocks declining by over 500 billion Arenzos.
-The Arenztopian Officer of Economics, Dr. Kennan Sawyer, says he hopes for stocks to rise after the Arenztopian Elections.
+A new movie may be coming out in 2021, according to a leaked picture on Twitter.
+It includes zombie sharks, but nobody knows anything else about it.

 ## Poetry
 by Tony Yuan

-Economics

-Huge IPO
-coming up
-But Arenztopian Stocks
-continue declining.
-Economics.
+Spaceship

+Space

 ## Obituary
 by Owen Miyazoi